 - Tax Planning.
 Even basic estate plans should consider potential tax consequences: Your executor or personal representative will be responsible for filing your final tax returns, and any outstanding tax liabilities may jeopardize planned inheritances.
 If you are a high-net-worth individual, you will need to consider the potential impacts of estate and inheritance taxes.
 Strategic lifetime gifts and equity sales can help you minimize the impact of taxation.

 - Education Planning.
 As education costs continue to rise at an alarming rate, it is important to take proactive steps to help fund your loved ones’ educations.
 We can help you utilize 529 trusts and minor’s trusts as well as creative and emerging solutions.

 - Charitable Planning.
 Philanthropic efforts allow you to give back to the community and important causes.
 They can also serve as an important piece of your estate plan, especially if you are a high-net-worth individual.
 We can assist you with non-profit organizations, private foundations, charitable remainder trusts, and donor advised funds.

 Protecting Your Wealth and Loved Ones

 No matter your personal or financial circumstances, our Reston estate planning lawyers can provide you with the services you need to build and safeguard your legacy.
 At Zell Law, we leverage our extensive knowledge of tax law and business law to create basic and advanced plans designed to achieve your objectives and meet your unique needs.
-Our team has over thirty years of legal experience and will work closely with you to identify and implement planning solutions that provide you with the security and peace of mind you deserve.
+Our team has over 35 years of legal experience and will work closely with you to identify and implement planning solutions that provide you with the security and peace of mind you deserve.